JuanSync7/Project_Chimera/README.md

 This will typically start the development server on `http://localhost:9002` (as configured in `package.json`).

-If you are using Genkit features that require the Genkit development server (e.g., for flow inspection via the Genkit Developer UI), you might also run:
+If you are using Genkit features that require the Genkit development server (e.g., for flow inspection via the Genkit Developer UI), you might also run in a separate terminal:
 ```bash
 npm run genkit:dev
 # or for watching changes